owncloud/docs-client-ios-app/README.md

 ```
 to setup all necessary dependencies.

-## Building the Desktop Client Documentation
+## Building the iOS App Documentation

 Run the following command to build the client documentation locally